Thursday, June 23, 2011

 never decreases in a loop or circuit.
 The flow of electrons in a conductor produces heat due to the conductor’s resistance.

-circuit or closed-loop path is provided, voltage will cause current to flow.
+Voltage always tries to push or pull current.
+Therefore, when a complete circuit or closed-loop path is provided, voltage will cause current to flow.
 The resistance in the circuit will reduce the amount of current flow and will cause

 heat to be provided.
 The potential energy of the voltage source is thereby converted into kinetic energy as the electrons flow.
 The kinetic energy is then utilized by the load (consumption device) and converted into useful work.

-tube.
+Current flow in a conductor is similar to ping-pong balls lined up in a tube.
 Referring to the figure, pressure on one end of the tube (voltage) pushes the balls through the tube.
 The pressure source (battery) collects the balls exiting the tube and returns them to the tube in a circulating manner

 (closed-loop path).
 The number of balls traveling through the tube per second is analogous to current.
 This movement of electrons in a specified direction is called current.
 Electrical current is identified by the symbol “i” or “I.”